afwang/ogame-android-app/README.md

 to relate each mission to the name using Android's built-in resource resolver)

 - Fix potential bugs caused by change in screen orientation during loading

+- Extract names for planets.
+Add names to the TextViews on overview.

+- Add color to missions based on mission type, return status, and hostile/friendly status